ufrisk/MemProcFS/README.md

 <b>Get the latest [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS/releases/latest) from the latest release.</b> Alternatively clone the repository and build from source.

 ## Windows
 Mounting the file system requires the <b>Dokany file system library</b> to be installed.
-Please download and install the latest version of Dokany version 2 at: https://github.com/dokan-dev/dokany/releases/latest
+Download and install the latest version of Dokany version 2 at: https://github.com/dokan-dev/dokany/releases/latest

 To capture live memory (without PCILeech FPGA hardware) download [DumpIt](https://www.magnetforensics.com/resources/magnet-dumpit-for-windows) and start MemProcFS via DumpIt /LIVEKD mode.
 Alternatively, get WinPMEM by downloading the most recent signed [WinPMEM driver](https://github.com/Velocidex/c-aff4/tree/master/tools/pmem/resources/winpmem) and place it alongside MemProcFS - detailed instructions in the [LeechCore Wiki](https://github.com/ufrisk/LeechCore/wiki/Device_WinPMEM).

 PCILeech FPGA will require hardware as well as _FTD3XX.dll_ to be dropped alongside the MemProcFS binaries.
 Please check out the [LeechCore](https://github.com/ufrisk/LeechCore) project for instructions.

 ## Linux
-MemProcFS is dependent on packages, please do a `sudo apt-get install libusb-1.0 fuse openssl lz4` before trying out MemProcFS.
-If building from source please check out the guide about [MemProcFS on Linux](https://github.com/ufrisk/MemProcFS/wiki/_Linux).
+MemProcFS is dependent on packages, do a `sudo apt-get install libusb-1.0 fuse openssl lz4` before trying out MemProcFS.
+If building from source check out the guide about [MemProcFS on Linux](https://github.com/ufrisk/MemProcFS/wiki/_Linux).